ncatlab/nlab-content/pages/8/7/0/8/18078/content.md

 * The Thom-Pontrjagin theorem

-## In algebraic geometry

-In algebraic geometry, Hensel's lemma

-* The Thom-Pontrjagin Theorem in algebraic geometry

-* The Thom-Pontrjagin

 * {#Rudin1976} [[Walter Rudin]], _Principles of Mathematical Analysis_, 3rd edition, International Series in Pure and Applied Mathematics, McGraw-Hill (1976).